 Science gives us broad guidelines that we need to calibrate using our own perceptual judgment.
 Get color right, and your users will know what matters most.
 They’ll have a clearer sense of where they are and how to get where they’re going.
 Really get it right, and you’ll be better able to fire up user passions with less effort, while providing digital products that are more intuitive and delightful.

 The better you understand what matters, the better you can communicate what matters to your audience.
 Though there’s a lot to commanding users’ attention, a clear visual hierarchy with a dash of color psychology can take your products far.

 Brian specializes in applying psychology and data science to digital products.
 Thousands of students have completed his training on how to use psychology in building Web sites, apps, and digital campaigns.
 His students come from companies such as Samsung, Microsoft, Apple, Google, Facebook, Salesforce, and more.
-He earned his PhD in Online Social Marketing (Social Sciences and Marketing Communications) from the University of Wolverhampton.
+He earned his PhD in Online Social Marketing (Social Sciences and Marketing Communications) from the University of Wolverhampton, where he isolated the psychological design factors that behavior-change technologies use.
 You’ll find Brian’s behavioral-science research in top scientific journals, United Nations reports, and behavioral impact studies.
 Brian has been invited to speak at MIT, the University of Toronto, Johns Hopkins, and more.
 He often speaks at conferences, did his token TEDx talk, and loves grassroots community events.
 Read More